Argonaut Building: Description

 The building was constructed in two phases between 1928 and 1936, with the finished structure forming an L shape.
 The high-rise is eleven floors tall, with an additional basement level.
 The height to the main roof is 42.7 meters (140 feet), and 56.3 metres (180 feet) to the top of the elevator tower.
 The 275-unit structure is an Art Deco building, and uses primarily red-brown brick and limestone in its materials.

-The building is fifteen bay wide along Milwaukee, and eight bays wide along Second.
+The building is fifteen bays wide along Milwaukee, and eight bays wide along Second.
 Building corners have wide brick piers, with narrower windows separating the bays along the facade.
 The windows in each bay are slightly recessed, containing double-hung windows, with ornamental cast iron spandrel panels on the top two floors.
 Window on the eleventh and ninth floors have rounded tops.
 Two entry doors are placed along the main (Milwaukee) facade, one in each of the building phases.